evanxd/discord-agent-trigger/README.md

 ## 🧠 How it Works

-The bot listens for messages in a Discord channel.
-When a message is received, it's added as a task to a Redis stream named `discord:tasks`.

-An external agent (not included in this project) is expected to be listening to this stream.
-The agent processes the task and posts the result to another Redis stream named `discord:results`.
+This bot facilitates communication between Discord and an external agent using Redis streams for task queuing.

+- **Message Creation**: When a user sends a message in the designated channel, the bot adds it to the `discord:requests` Redis stream.
+- **Message Deletion**: If a message is deleted, a corresponding deletion task is sent to the same stream.
+- **Agent Processing**: The [evanxd/expense-log-agent][1] external agent consumes tasks from the `discord:requests` stream, processes them, and publishes the results to the `discord:results` stream.
-The bot listens to the `discord:results` stream.
-When a result is received, it's posted back to the Discord channel where the original request was made.
+- **Result Display**: The bot monitors the `discord:results` stream and posts any incoming results back to the Discord channel.
+- **Health Check**: A lightweight Express server runs a `/health` endpoint to allow for simple health checks in deployment environments.

 ## 🙌 Contributing